espressif/esp-va-sdk/README-Dialogflow.md

 ```

 # Demo
-* Once the board successfully connects to the Wi-Fi network, you can either use "Rec" button on the board or say "Alexa" to start a conversation.
-(The current example only supports the _Alexa_ wakeword.
-Support for other wakeword will be available soon.)
-For Tap-to-Talk, press and release the button and speak.
+* Once the board successfully connects to the Wi-Fi network, you can press and release "Rec" button(tap-to-talk) on the board to start a conversation.
 * For an example Laundry project, one can set below configurable parameters while creating the project as described above:
     * State: On/Start or Off/Stop
     * Temperature: Valid temperature values
     * Wash Cycle: Heavy, Medium or Light
-* Now you can wake the device using either its wakeword ("Alexa") or pressing "Rec" button and say command like:
+* Now you can wake the device by pressing "Rec" button and say command like:
     * Start the laundry with temperature 68 and heavy wash cycle
 * You can also initiate multi-turn conversations like:
     * Turn on the laundry